lwpulsifer/100-days-of-code/log.md

 *Main Commitment*:

-I will code in any programming language for at least an hour every day for the next 100 days.
+I will code in the **Python** programming language for at least an hour every day for the next 100 days.

 Start Date: January 01, 2020
 End Date (without any breaks): April 10, 2020